Owlpen Manor: Media

 Owlpen Manor has been the inspiration and title of a number of 20th-century poems, including 'Owlpen Manor' by U. A. Fanthorpe and verses by John Burnside and Reginald Arkell.
 The house is reputed to have inspired scenes in novels by John Buchan and Wolfgang Hildesheimer, and more recently in the romantic fictions of Kate Riordan, The Girl in Photograph, (Penguin Books, 2015), Dinah Jefferies, The Tea Planter's Wife (Penguin Books, 2015), and Katie Fforde.

 In recent years, Owlpen Manor has been used as the location for a number of TV feature films, game shows and documentaries.
 They include Most Haunted (Series 4, 2004); The Fly and the Eagle (a BBC drama about the romance of Bristol poet laureate Robert Southey and Caroline Anne Bowles); The Trouble with Home (a documentary about the Manders at Owlpen made for HTV West); What the Tudors did for us; Countryfile; The Other Boleyn Girl; Watercolour Challenge; as well as antiques, cookery, gardening, travel, and art programmes.
 The holiday cottages and restaurant featured on BBC1's flagship Holiday programme, presented by John Cole and introduced by Jill Dando.

-Owlpen Manor appeared as Bramscote Court in the BBC's period drama adaptation of Tess of the d'Urbervilles (2008), starring Gemma Arterton and Eddie Redmayne and (briefly) in Becoming Jane, on the life of novelist Jane Austen.
+The Owlpen valley featured in a documentary of 1951 on 'The Stroud Valleys of Gloucestershire' with script by Laurie Lee and the Manor House in 'History of the Cotswolds' produced by Shell with script by architectural historian David Verey in 1977, both films available on YouTube.
+The Manor appeared as Bramscote Court in the BBC's period drama adaptation of Tess of the d'Urbervilles (2008), starring Gemma Arterton and Eddie Redmayne and (briefly) in Becoming Jane, on the life of novelist Jane Austen.
 In 2017, the manor house and estate were used as one of the principal locations for the period drama film Phantom Thread starring Daniel Day-Lewis and directed by Paul Thomas Anderson.
 A cottage at Owlpen was chosen for the press interview in September 2005, subsequently shown on Netflix, with Samantha Lewthwaite, a British jihadist known as "the White Widow".